Enriched categories as a free cocompletion: Introduction

 Recall that if $\V$ is a monoidal category, then a \emph{$\V$-enriched category} (or \emph{$\V$-category}) $\C$ comprises a collection of objects; for every pair of objects, a hom-object $\C(x,y) \in \V$; and morphisms $\C(y,z) \otimes \C(x,y) \to \C(x,z)$ and $I \to \C(x,x)$ giving composition and identities.
 The associativity and unitality of composition in $\C$ is expressed through the commutativity of certain familiar diagrams in $\V$.
 By taking $\V$ to be $\cat{Set}$, $k\text-\cat{Vect}$, $\cat{SSet}$, or $\cat{DG}\text-R\text-\cat{Mod}$, for example, we recapture the notions of (locally small) category, $k$-linear category, simplicial category, and dg-category, respectively.

-Certain kinds of higher-categorical structures can also be described using enriched categories: thus (locally small) $2$-categories are $\cat{Cat}$-categories, whilst semi-strict $3$-categories---those to which every tricategory is equivalent---are precisely $\cat{Gray}$-categories, where as in~\cite{Gordon1995Coherence}, $\cat{Gray}$ is the category of $2$-categories equipped with the Gray tensor product.
+Certain kinds of higher-categorical structures can also be described using enriched categories: thus (locally small) $2$-categories are $\cat{Cat}$-categories, while semi-strict $3$-categories---to which every tricategory is equivalent---are precisely $\cat{Gray}$-categories, where as in~\cite{Gordon1995Coherence}, $\cat{Gray}$ is the category of $2$-categories equipped with the Gray tensor product.
 However, B{\'{e}nabou's \emph{bicategories}~\cite{benabou:bicats} cannot be described in this manner, since composition in an enriched category is always strictly associative and unital, whereas that in a bicategory is associative and unital only up to coherent isomorphism.

 This last observation suggests the existence of a more general theory of enrichment, which stands in the same relation to the notion of bicategory as does the theory of $\V$-categories to the notion of ordinary category.
-The first steps in this theory of \emph{enriched bicategories} were given in the two theses~\cite{Carmody1995Cobordism} and~\cite{Lack1995The-algebra}.
-To begin with, one replaces the underlying monoidal category by a \emph{monoidal bicategory} $\V$ in the sense of~\cite{Gordon1995Coherence}: that is, a bicategory equipped with a tensor product $\otimes$ which is associative and unital only up to \emph{equivalence}, together with higher cell data witnessing the coherence of these equivalences.
-Now a $\V$-enriched bicategory involves, as before, a collection of objects, a collection of hom-objects from $\V$, and composition and identity $1$-cells, but unlike before, the diagrams expressing the associativity and unitality of composition are no longer required to commute on the nose, but only up to coherent invertible $2$-cells of $\V$.
+An early development of such a theory was given by Bozapalid\`es in a series of papers deriving from his Ph.\,D.~thesis~\cite{Bozapalides1976Theorie}.
+However, at the time of his writing, the most appropriate kind of base $\V$ over which such a bicategory should be enriched had not yet been developed.
+This was achieved in~\cite{Gordon1995Coherence}: a \emph{monoidal bicategory} is a bicategory equipped with a tensor product~$\otimes$ that is associative and unital only up to \emph{equivalence}, together with higher cell data witnessing the coherence of these equivalences.
+The first steps in the theory of bicategories enriched in a monoidal bicategory $\V$ were given in the two theses~\cite{Carmody1995Cobordism} and~\cite{Lack1995The-algebra}.
+A $\V$-enriched bicategory involves, as before, a collection of objects, a collection of hom-objects from $\V$, and composition and identity $1$-cells, but unlike before, the diagrams expressing the associativity and unitality of composition are no longer required to commute on the nose, but only up to coherent invertible $2$-cells of~$\V$.